Poisoned classifiers are not only backdoored, they are fundamentally broken: Methodology

 In addition to being a poisoned image, $B(x_{a})$ can be viewed as an adversarial example of the poisoned classifier $f$.
 Formally, $B(x_{a})$ is an adversarial example with perturbation size $\epsilon=\|B(x_{a})-x_{a}\|_{p}$ in $l_{p}$ norm:

 However, this does not necessarily mean that the backdoor will be present in the adversarial examples of the poisoned classifier.
-This is because poisoned classifiers are themselves typically deep networks trained using traditional SGD, which are susceptible to small perturbations in the input~\citep{szegedy2013intriguing}.
-As a result, loss gradients of such standard classifier are often noisy and meaningless to human perception~\citep{tsipras2018robustness}.
+This is because poisoned classifiers are themselves typically deep networks trained using traditional SGD, which are susceptible to small perturbations in the input~\citep{szegedy2013intriguing}, and loss gradients of such standard classifier are often noisy and meaningless to human perception~\citep{tsipras2018robustness}.
+Thus, we propose to robustify poisoned classifiers with \textit{Denoised Smoothing}~\citep{hadi2020blackbox}.
+Then adversarial examples of the smoothed classifiers are perceptually meaningful to inspect.
+We generate these smoothed adversarial examples with the method proposed in~\citet{salman2019provably}.
+Specifically, we use the $\textsc{smoothadv}_{\mathrm{PGD}}$ method in~\citet{salman2019provably} and sample Monte-Carlo noise vectors to estimate the gradients of the \textit{smoothed} classifier.
+Adversarial examples are generated with a $l_{2}$ norm bound $\epsilon$.

-\textbf{Perceptual property of adversarially robust classifiers} Different from standard classifiers, adversarially robust models are robust to adversarial examples.
-Recent work~\citep{tsipras2018robustness,tsipras2019image} find that their loss gradients align well with human perception and adversarial examples of such models show salient characteristics of corresponding misclassified class.

-We hope to use this perceptual property to inspect and analyze poisoned classifiers through the lens of adversarial examples.
-The difficulty is that poisoned classifiers are not adversarially robust by construction~\citep{badnet2017gu}.
-We thus propose to use a recent provable defense method \textit{Denoised Smoothing} to convert the poisoned classifier into a robust one.